|

 By Ted Tjaden

-Included in this online essay is a brief overview of
+and ragtime songs.
+Included in this online essay is a

-Cobb's life as a composer.
-I have also included a
+brief overview of Cobb's life as a composer.
+I have

-extensive listing of his compositions by anyone to
+the most extensive listing of his compositions by

-date.
-Also included is free online access to the
+anyone to date.
+Also included is free online access to

-sheet music all but 8 of his 215 known compositions,
+the sheet music all but 1 of his 215 known

-available on this site.
-In addition to being a
+compositions being available on this site.
+In addition

-composer, Cobb was also a columnist for Melody magazine,
+to being a composer, Cobb was also a columnist for Melody

-published by Walter Jacobs Inc, who was also his
+magazine, published by Walter Jacobs Inc, who was

 "Just Between You and Me" column from the magazine).